Starting an online business is not enough. Understanding the ecommerce kpis to track is vital to ensure the continued success.

 They help you have a clear understanding of your business so that you can take informed decisions regarding some of the following:

-Let us look at how to use some important KPIs for ecommerce.
+Let us look at how to use some important ecommerce performance metrics.

 Conversions and Revenue – According to market experts, conversion rate is one of the most important ecommerce sales KPIs.
 In other words, conversion rate is the number of visitors to a website divided by the number taking at least one or more of the below actions